 After a morning at leisure, you will explore Malta's vineyards, home to the island's burgeoning wine industry.
 After a tour of the wine estate near Mdina, you will enjoy a tasting

-Day7Blue Grotto, Hagar QimQrendi, Malta
+Day6Blue Grotto, Hagar QimQrendi, Malta

 See the mesmerising waters of the Blue Grotton on a coastal drive before you explore the prehistoric Unesco-listed temples of Hagar Qim.
 Enjoy lunch in the fishing village of Marsaxlokk before taking a short walking tour of the fortified city of Vittoriosa.
 This evening, James Holland will join you for an informal drinks reception.

 Day8Return homeLuqa, Malta